-Tell the students about the key features of HTML5.
+Tell the students about the tools needed for working with HTML.

 Make the students aware about the different types of HTML editors - WYSIWYG editor and Text editor.

 Familiarise the students with basic HTML terms like tags, container tags, empty tags, block level tags, text level tags and attributes.